suyash190215/midiMusic/README.md

-# AI Music Composer oo
+# LSTM-Based Generative Music Model

 This project features an **LSTM-based music generation model** built using PyTorch.
 The model was trained on the **Maestro v3.0.0 dataset**, which consists of over 1,200 classical piano pieces in MIDI format.
 Our goal was to create a system that could automatically compose original musical pieces with realistic note transitions.